 This partnership is supporting the school to become a research hub, enabling academics and students to contribute to the nation’s understanding of the challenges and opportunities it faces.

 Australian National University academics seconded through the partnership live in Port Moresby and are part of the School of Business and Public Policy team.
 They teach economics and public policy subjects to hundreds of undergraduate students each year, and assist with curricula design, capacity development and research agendas.

 The seconded academics also teach subjects as part of the Master of Economics and Public Policy, which was launched in March 2017 with Precinct support.

-The Precinct engages third party providers to deliver specialist courses as required.
-They include the Canberra Institute of Technology, the University of Queensland, the Queensland University of Technology, Australian Public Service Commission, Australian Council of Company Directors and the Australian and New Zealand School of Government.
+The Precinct engages partner institutions to deliver specialist courses as required.
+They include the Australian Public Service Commission, CIT (Canberra Institute of Technology) Solutions, the University of Queensland, the Queensland University of Technology.